mcbridejc/zencan/README.md

 - [can-io-firmware](https://github.com/mcbridejc/can-io-firmware) - A simple program to read analog inputs and make then available on a CAN bus
 - [i4-controller-firmware](https://github.com/mcbridejc/i4-controller-firmware) - A 4-channel current controller

+## Contributing

+### Pull Requests

+If you're interested in using zencan, that's great!
+Given its early state and broad goals, it's likely you will come across a need to extend it.
+PRs are welcome!
+Some things are straight-forward bug fixes or feature extensions, and you can feel free to land a surprise PR.
+If you're embarking on a bigger project, feel free to reach out and talk about what you're trying to do and perhaps we can gain some efficiency by coordinating.
+My email is open, as are the [project discussions](https://github.com/mcbridejc/zencan/discussions).

+### Opening Issues

+If you find a bug, feel free to open an issue.
+If that issue comes with a PR to fix it, all the better, but even if not I am interested in the reports as well.
+One thing I do ask is to please limit issues to actionable topics.
+I don't want to use issues for questions about how to use the library, or feature ideas, etc. For that, please use [discussions](https://github.com/mcbridejc/zencan/discussions), or contact me directly.

+### General Feedback

+If you use zencan, I'd love to hear about it.
+If it doesn't quite meet your use-case, I'd love to hear why that is too.
+Drop me an email or post a discussion thread.

 ## Building docs

 Uses nightly docs features on docs.rs.
 To build docs locally using nightly features: